Role of natriuretic peptides

 - Covered by OHIP

-- If using to measure efficacy for ARNis, results are more reliable in the first year of therapy
+- If used to measure efficacy for ARNis, results are more reliable in the first year of therapy

 Diagnosis*